 Some have winter flowers, such as mahonias with their golden spikes, and don’t forget the richly scented daphnes.
 Look for architectural choices such as bamboo, hardy palms, phormiums, yuccas or elegant cloud-pruned Ilex crenata.
 A repetition of plants gives structure, continuity and a rhythm to your design.

-Fruiting plants and berries
+Fruiting plants and berries for a winter garden

-Most berry-producing trees and shrubs are easy to grow, don’t need much pruning and tolerate a range of soils and climatic conditions, including frost, wind and drought.
+Most berry-producing trees and shrubs are easy to grow, don’t need much pruning, and tolerate a range of soils and climatic conditions, including frost, wind and drought.
 There are choices for both large and small gardens so it’s worth doing a bit of research and visiting your local garden centre to see what’s on offer.

 The best way to introduce berries in a small garden is as boundary plants, trained or espaliered against a wall, such as glossy orange, red or yellow berried pyracantha or crimson cotoneaster.
 Ornamental crab apples have probably the best of all the winter fruits and with their spring blossom have great versatility of sizes.